Filipanderssondev/Monitoring_of_virtual_machines/README.md

 ```

 ### Showcase VM
-In the Proxmox Firewall, we will now set up rules for Prometheus and Grafana.
-Prometheus is simple enough, since we don't need to access it externally.
-Prometheus only needs to connect with Grafana on the local host, and for this, we need to add a firewall rule.
-Create a new security-group called *prometheus-in*,
-### Grafana

 A new VM will be used to run web-applications from a browser.
 This is necessary for visualizing our data with Grafana.
 We will use a Rocky Linux image that comes with a preinstalled desktop environment.